-Corene Mitchell, an octogenarian from Sherwood, Arkansas, a small entourage of family members and a friend handed out paperback student dictionaries to Bayou Meto Elementary School third graders for each of the pupils to keep.
+Corene Mitchell, an octogenarian from Sherwood, a small entourage of family members and a friend handed out paperback student dictionaries to Bayou Meto Elementary School third graders for each of the pupils to keep.

-The gifts had no batteries and didn't require passwords or Wi-Fi, but the pupils leafed through the books with interest.
+The gifts had no batteries and didnt require passwords or Wi-Fi, but the pupils leafed through the books with interest.

 They studied maps of the 50 states and the continents included as supplemental information in the dictionary.
-They also checked out the listing of the planets and the presidential biographies, tried out the sign language alphabet found on one page and marveled at another page devoted to the world's longest word.
+They also checked out the listing of the planets and the presidential biographies, tried out the alphabet sign language found on one page and marveled at another page devoted to the world’s longest word.

 Then the children – and their teachers – applauded and took turns hugging Mitchell.